 Obtaining and preparing the tool

 - At an uninfected Windows computer with access to a CD burner, CD burning software and an Internet connection download the tool from here.

 - Save the downloaded sbav_sfx file to your computer's desktop.

 - Create the Sophos Bootable Anti-Virus disc by following the instructions as shown below.

-- Double-click on the sbav_sfx file to install the SBAV CD creator application, the License Agreement and the Release Notes.
+- Double-click on the sbav_sfx file to install the SBAV program, the License Agreement and the Release Notes.

 - Accept the License Agreement, and then specify the installation location make a note of it.
 (The default is C:\SBAV).

 - Open a command prompt (Start | Run | Type: